buger-shack/scriptkiddie/network-pivoting-or-tunneling/pivoting-tools/ligolo-ng.md

 ### 2. Pivoting Ligolo-Ng with SSH access

-Assuming that the Target Network as well as the Internal Network has no possibility to contact the attacking machine but via a SSH connection, it is possible to initiate a connection from a ligolo agent implanted in the Public Facing Server via a SSH Reverse tunnel.
+In the case where the Target Network as well as the Internal Network has no possibility to contact the attacking machine but via a SSH connection, it is possible to initiate a connection from a ligolo agent implanted in the Public Facing Server via a SSH Reverse tunnel.

+To do this, you will first have to initiate a Reverse SSH Connection.
+This is mainly because the ligolo proxy always listens to connections that are first initiated by the ligolo agent.
+A reverse ssh connection will allow us to open a port within the Public Facing Server and whatever that connects to that perticular port will then be tunnled trough the SSH connection.

 ![image](https://user-images.githubusercontent.com/90450439/224557695-01ad05f3-a9ca-4456-ac94-246f2b3f5228.png)